 ** What's REALLY terrifying about the Blobs is the kill screen, should you prove an unlucky-enough bastard to become a squelchy sound effect and the horrifying realization that those are Chris' limbs hanging limply from the top of the screen, where the anchor has impaled him through the stomach and he's most likely still (however barely) alive.
 Go on, try it.
 Sweet dreams.

 ** Simply put, ''Lost In Nightmares'' makes ''copious'' use of NothingIsScarier in its first section, with many bonus scares for those who played the first ''VideoGame/ResidentEvil''.
 The L-shaped hallway is back.
 When you walk through it the first time, you hear dogs barking outside.
 When you walk back the other way, [[spoiler:the windows break, giving a big ass JumpScare to all those afraid of a Cerberus popping in, only for it to turn out that it was a mere ''bat'' breaking through the window]].
-And of course, all the strange stuff that happens, such as hearing footsteps from ''somewhere'' in the mansion, or the piano being played.
+And all the strange stuff that happens, such as hearing footsteps from ''somewhere'' in the mansion, or the piano being played.
 Particularly creepy about the piano part is the fact that when you get to the piano room to check out who's playing it, it is empty - [[NothingIsScarier and the only exit is the door you came in through]].
 Once you get into the dungeons, you meet the Guardians of Insanity, complete with short glimpses of them walking past on balconies or through cell doors before you actually do meet them.
 They have a [[ScareChord REALLY]] creepy theme, and the first one can [[JumpScare spawn right around a corner, swinging its hammer down onto you]], or on the stairs you just walked down, even when you searched the entire upper floor and absolutely ''ensured'' that it was empty.

 * What happened to [[spoiler:Jill.]]
 She's been captured by her worst enemy, used in experiments, forced to infect people, and forced to fight her old partner and his coworker.
 And she was completely aware of what she was doing throughout the whole thing.